Is it a sin to wear a rosary as a necklace?

 ROME, 14 JUNE 2011 (ZENIT)

-Q: I have seen people wear the rosary as a necklace and, in fact, I had a fifth-grader ask me during CCD if that was a sin.
-I told her that I didn't believe it was a sin per se, but that as it is a wonderful prayer and most favored by the Blessed Mother, that I thought it disrespectful, not very reverent (regardless if the rosary is blessed or not).
+Q: I have seen people wear the rosary as a necklace, and a fifth-grader asked me during CCD if that was a sin.
+I told her that I didn't believe it was a sin per se, but that as it is a wonderful prayer and most favored by the Blessed Mother, I thought it disrespectful, not very reverent (regardless of whether the rosary is blessed or not).
 The student promptly asked about my decade rosary bracelet, "What about wearing it like a bracelet?"
-It's a good question, in light of the cross and rosary "look-alikes" that seem to be ubiquitous these days in fashion jewelry.
+In light of the cross and rosary "look-alikes" that seem to be ubiquitous these days in fashion jewelry, it's a good question.
 What do we tell young girls? — J.M., Leavenworth, Kansas

 A: The closest resemblance to a norm on this topic is found in Canon 1171 of the Code of Canon Law.
 To wit: "Sacred objects, set aside for divine worship by dedication or blessing, are to be treated with reverence.
 They are not to be made over to secular or inappropriate use, even though they may belong to private persons."

-It is probable that this law does not fully apply to our case, since it refers primarily to sacred objects for liturgical worship such as chalices and vestments rather than to rosaries.
-At the same time, the intimation to treat sacred objects with reverence and respect can logically be extended to rosaries, crosses, medals and similar items.
+This law does not fully apply to our case since it refers primarily to sacred objects for liturgical worship, such as chalices and vestments, rather than rosaries.
+However, the intimation to treat sacred objects with reverence and respect can be extended to rosaries, crosses, medals, and similar items.

 I think that the key to answering this question can be found in St. Paul: "So whether you eat or drink, or whatever you do, do everything for the glory of God" (1 Corinthians 10:31).
 In other words, there should be no indifferent or irrelevant actions in the life of a Christian.

-This latter point is something to bear in mind in the case of wearing a rosary around the neck.
-In the first place, while not unknown, it is not common Catholic practice.
+This latter point is essential when wearing a rosary around the neck.
+While it is not uncommon, it is not a typical Catholic practice.

-Second, in relatively recent times, certain controversial public figures have popularized the fashion of wearing the rosary as a necklace, and not precisely in order to "do all to the glory of God."
-It would also appear that in some parts of the United States and elsewhere, wearing rosary beads around the neck has become a gang-related badge of identification.
+Second, in recent times, specific controversial public figures have popularized wearing the rosary as a necklace, not precisely to "do all to the glory of God."
+In some parts of the United States and elsewhere, wearing rosary beads around the neck has become a gang-related identification badge.

-Hence, while a Catholic may wear a rosary around the neck for a good purpose, he or she should consider if the practice will be positively understood in the cultural context in which the person moves.
-If any misunderstanding is likely, then it would be better to avoid the practice.
+Hence, while a Catholic may wear a rosary around the neck for a good purpose, they should consider whether the practice will be understood positively in the cultural context in which the person moves.
+If any misunderstanding is likely, it would be better to avoid the practice.

-At the same time, as Catholics we should presume the good intentions of the person wearing a rosary unless other external elements clearly indicate otherwise.
+At the same time, as Catholics, we should presume the good intentions of the person wearing a rosary unless other external elements indicate otherwise.

-Similar reasoning is observed in dealing with rosary bracelets and rings, although in this case there is far less danger of confusion as to meaning.
+Similar reasoning is observed regarding rosary bracelets and rings, although there is far less of a danger of confusion regarding their meaning.
 They are never mere jewelry but are worn as a sign of faith.

-According to some sources, small single-decade rosaries or chaplets were developed in times of persecution, as they were easily hidden and could be used without attracting undesired attention.
+According to some sources, small, single-decade rosaries or chaplets were developed during persecution.
+They were quickly hidden and could be used without attracting unwanted attention.

-They also became popular among Catholic soldiers on the frontline especially during World War I.
+They also became popular among frontline Catholic soldiers, especially during World War I.

-Far more important than the visible wearing of a rosary is actually using the rosary, including publicly, for prayer.
-Then it is truly done "to the glory of God."
+Using it for prayer is far more important than wearing a rosary in public.
+Then, it is genuinely done "to the glory of God."

 This article has been selected from the ZENIT Daily Dispatch